leonardr/cce-python/README.md

 files you're most likely interested in are the `FINAL-` series, mentioned above.
-These files represent this project's final conclusions about which books were renewed and which weren't; which books were published in the US and whcih weren't.
+These files represent this project's final conclusions about which books were renewed and which weren't; which books were published in the US and which weren't.

 If you think there's been a mistake or a bad assumption somewhere in this process, it's easy to fix.
 Change the corresponding script,